V-Sekai/manuals/decisions/20230125-create-an-in-game-tablet-interface-we-can-activate.md

-# Create an in-game tablet interface we can activate
+# Proposed: Create an in-game tablet interface we can activate

 ### Metadata